nghoa/beeMapBeeWare/docs/week2.md

       - admin session-key is heavily "randomized" to prevent impersonation attacks
       - avoid predictable admin IDs & passwords
 3. **Sensitive data exposure**
+    - Only locations are saved, so there is no sensitive data yet.
 4. XML External Entities (XXE)
 5. Broken access control
     - TODO: